-- Nobody took the time to listen to George despite the fact that he stated clearly that he did not want to be treated. - Treatment is covertly given to him: this means that he is not given appropriate information and that his consent to treatment was not sought.
-This is likely to have a long term impact on George's future well-being as well as damage his trust towards staff and treatment. - The way George was treated was very damaging to his mental health and well-being.
-No-one listened to his concerns and they were assumed to be part of his mental health condition. - His supporters were not called to try and find a way of understanding George's perspective despite the fact that they could have provided valuable insight into the situation and provided George with emotional and practical support (e.g. in supporting him to make decisions about his situation and treatment and helping him to communicate more forcefully his right to refuse treatment). - Forced and forceful treatment: he was put in restraints and secluded in an isolation room to receive forced treatment. - What CRPD rights of George's were violated?
+- No-one took the time to listen to George in order to better understand his distress.
+Quick assumptions were made as to his state of mind and needs. - Medication was given to George despite the fact that he stated clearly that he did not want it. - Medication is given without his knowledge.
+This means that he is not given appropriate information and that his consent to treatment is not sought.
+This is likely to have a long-term impact on George's future well-being as well as damage his trust in staff and treatment. - The way George was treated was damaging to his mental health and well-being.
+No-one listened to his concerns and they were assumed to be part of a mental health condition. - George's supporters were not called to try and find a way to understand George's perspective, despite the fact that they could have provided valuable insight into the situation and provided George with emotional and practical support (e.g. in supporting him to make decisions about his situation and treatment and helping him to communicate more forcefully his right to refuse treatment). - George was put in restraints and secluded in an isolation room to receive forced medication. - Which of the CRPD rights were violated in George's scenario?